 How to Get Quality Sleep When You Have Chronic Pain

 If you have any form of chronic pain, you know how critical it is to get a good night’s rest.
 We’ve talked a lot about the pain-sleep connection, and how not just the physical symptoms of pain but the anxiety that comes along with it can create barriers to getting quality sleep.
-Our recent survey found that on average, adults with chronic pain lose two hours of sleep daily because of their symptoms.
+Our recent survey of 1,500 adults living with chronic pain, found that on average, they lost two hours of sleep daily because of their symptoms.
 So how do you overcome these challenges?
 Below, we’re sharing our favorite tips for how to get quality sleep when you have chronic pain.
 Try these methods to help you transition from endless tossing and turning to a peaceful night of sleep:

 Create a sleeping schedule and stick to it.
 If you go to bed each night at the same time and rise the next day at the same time, you’ll help your internal clock get used to your sleep pattern and improve your drive to get a good night’s sleep.
 Keep track of when you fall asleep and wake up to better understand how a change in schedule might affect your quality of rest.
 It’s hard to avoid hitting “snooze,” but your body will thank you when you start to get more consistent sleep.